uviclibraries/nvivo-advanced/act-2-cases.md

     [Link for documents](https://drive.google.com/drive/folders/1CAhi674fobzj0A9N2TTQ4ifPKHsABDXC?usp=sharing)

 9. Once you have all the documents in your computer, import the files to your NVivo.
-Please keep in mind that this is the same procedure you use to import files in our Introduction to NVivo workshop.
+Please keep in mind that this is the same procedure you use to import files in our [introductory NVivo workshop](https://uviclibraries.github.io/nvivo/){:target="_blank"}.
 To import your files, select the folder you just created called BIOGRAPHIES, then go to the top ribbon and then click DATA -> DOCUMENTS.
 When a window open, choose the files from your computer and click IMPORT.
 The second image represents your files imported into Vivo.

     <img src="images/act-2/9-1.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">
     <img src="images/act-2/9-2.png" alt="hierarchy chart" style="width:600px; margin-left:10px;">